-Here, $\delta =\omega _{0}-\omega _{c}$ is the detuning between the atomic transition frequency and the cavity frequency.
-We plot the energy spectrum (units of $\omega_{c}$) of the JC Hamiltonian as a function of $g/\omega_{c}$ for $\delta=0$, as shown in Fig.~\ref{model_v1.eps}(b).
-It is found that a series of new ground states emerge as $g/\omega_{c}$ enters the deep-strong coupling regime, i.e., $g/\omega_{c}>1$, which indicates that the QPT occurs in the deep-strong coupling regime.
+We plot the energy spectrum (units of $\omega_{c}$) of the JC Hamiltonian as a function of $g/\omega_{c}$ for $\delta=0$, as shown in Figure~\ref{model_v1.eps}(b).
+A series of new ground states emerge as $g/\omega_{c}$ enters the deep-strong coupling regime, i.e., $g/\omega_{c}>1$, indicating that the QPT occurs in the deep-strong coupling regime.
 These transition points locate at~\cite{Huang2020}